fdeblasio/pokeemerald-expansion/README.md

 Update movesets for new moves
 Reusable TMs
 Trade Item evolutions (https://github.com/pret/pokeemerald/wiki/Allow-All-Pokemon-to-Evolve-Without-Trading might have some extra effects needed)
+    Make Linking Cord available in shop
-Look at new animations for moves
+    Lilycove: Turn one 4th floor clerk into all missing TMs, the other into evolution items Look at new animations for moves
 Easier move relearning
 Change Day/Night hours?